This article is for property owners renting out their property. If you’re a renter looking for info on renter's credits, see this article.

 - When you reach the Here’s your rental property info screen, double-check the info you entered to make sure everything is accurate and that you haven’t left anything out

-- Once you’ve entered all your info, you’ll be taken to the Your income screen
+- Once you’ve entered all your info, you’ll be taken to the Your income and expenses screen

 - If you have more rentals to enter, scroll down to Rental Properties and Royalty Income (Sch E) and select Edit/Add next to this line